The Gallant Men: Description

 The Gallant Men dramatized the experiences of the fictional Able Company within the 36th Infantry Division, Fifth Army, beginning with the division's amphibious landing at Salerno, Italy, on September 9, 1943.
 The pilot episode was directed by Robert Altman.

 The company's commander was Capt.
-Jim Benedict, played by William Reynolds, who later appeared in the long-running series, The F.B.I.
+Jim Benedict, played by William Reynolds, who later appeared in the series, The F.B.I.
 Their exploits were narrated by a newspaper correspondent — Conley Wright, played by Robert McQueeney — who accompanied them on their missions.
 The show lasted only one season.
 It succumbed to tough competition from the other networks and tepid responses from critics and audiences.
 The show also faced unfavorable comparisons with ABC's other World War II series launched the same year, Combat!.

 The Gallant Men tended to be formulaic in plotting and characterization, with such stereotypes as ladies' man PFC Pete D'Angelo (played by Eddie Fontaine), hard-as-nails Sgt.
 John McKenna (Richard X. Slattery), and inseparable buddies Pvt.
 Ernie Lucavich (Roland La Starza) and Pvt.
 Sam Hanson (Robert Gothie).
 The regular cast would unrealistically dispatch large numbers of German troops while experiencing minimal or no injuries themselves in the Italian campaign, where historically the Allies suffered heavy casualties from determined German resistance that lasted until the end of World War II in Europe.
 Although promotional materials for the series promised a dramatization of the Italian campaign from Salerno to Rome, the series played out nearly in real time.
 Its 26 episodes take place between September 1943 and early spring 1944.

 The series blended original footage with shots from wartime newsreels and stock footage from Warner Bros. war films such as Force of Arms, Darby's Rangers and A Walk in the Sun.